StefanoAnzolut/business-guide/source/quickstart/onboard.rst

   - **Mobile phone number**

-Anyone with a mobile phone number can sign with AES without any further identification.
+Anyone with a mobile phone can sign with AES without further identification.

  - **Verified company e-mail address**

 Registering your company e-mail domain with Skribble will enable your entire company to sign with AES.
-Anyone who creates a Skribble account using a company e-mail address and is a member of your Skribble Business will be able to sign with AES right away. `Learn more about AES for Business`_.
+Anyone who creates a Skribble account with a company e-mail address and is a member of your Skribble Business will be able to sign with the AES right away.  `Learn more about AES for Business`_.

    .. _Learn more about AES for Business: https://docs.skribble.com/business-admin/aes/setup.html